GOOD LUCK ON EMBRYO FINAL

 Try to complete each deck around 2–3 times (spaced repetition)

-Watch the lecture podcasts after to fill gaps in knowledge
+Binge watch the lecture podcasts to fill gaps in knowledge

 Go to https://ankiweb.net/about and sign up for an account